 If you ask us, most lipsticks looks best long after they've been applied.
 We're talking about the subtle, cool stain that's left behind after you've been wearing the same shade for a few hours.
 It's an effortlessly cool, soft, and flattering way to wear colour — and hard to fake.
 Over the years some have called it "lipstick nirvana," but we call it the "blurred lip."

-Unlike typical lipstick application, which usually involves carefully coating your lips to achieve crisp, opaque color, a blurred lip calls for nothing more than a layer of sheer, matte lipstick with perfectly imperfect edges.
+Unlike typical lipstick application, which usually involves carefully coating your lips to achieve crisp, opaque colour, a blurred lip calls for nothing more than a layer of sheer, matte lipstick with perfectly imperfect edges.
 Makeup artists frequently use a variety of techniques to get the effect, minus all-day wear.
 Think: Blotting, patting, layering, and the like.

-See, the concept of smudgy, soft lip color isn't new — makeup artist Pat McGrath played with the texture on the runways back in 2013 and South Korea's ombré lip trend made the rounds a few years back.
+See, the concept of smudgy, soft lip colour isn't new — makeup artist Pat McGrath played with the texture on the runways back in 2013 and South Korea's ombré lip trend made the rounds a few years back.
 It's even been taken to the extreme this past season.
 What is new, however, is the onslaught of lipsticks hitting the market that have bottled that lived-in effect in one singular tube — no tapping or smudging necessary.